 Pro tip: Make sure you have a license to use the music you plan to upload, or it may be taken down by social media sites.

-Adjust the volume of a song by clicking on the volume control.
-If your video has a lot of speaking or other important audio, it might make sense to lower the volume.
-It’ll make the audio easier to hear, but still allow your audience to appreciate the soundtrack you’ve chosen.
+Adjust the levels of a song by clicking on the Volume icon.
+If your video features someone speaking or other important audio, it might make sense to lower the volume.
+It’ll make the audio easier to hear but still allow your audience to appreciate the soundtrack you’ve chosen.